iunn-sh/epic-games-v-apple-google/presentation.md

 6. Epic prove that Google entered into one or more agreements that unreasonably restrained trade in a relevant antitrust market.
 7. The agreements to be unreasonable restraint(s) of trade
     1. DDA agreements
-    2. Agreements with Google's alleged competitors or potential competitors under ==Project Hug== or Games Velocity Program
+    2. Agreements with Google's alleged competitors or potential competitors under <mark>Project Hug</mark> or Games Velocity Program
     3. Agreements with OEMs that sell mobile devices (including MADA and RSA agreements)
 8. Relevant product market of 6 (= :iphone: & :dollar:)
 9. Epic prove that is was injured as a result of Google's violation of the antitrust laws.